 Knowing the average credit score by state provides context about your financial health in relation to others in your area and the country.
 But your geographic location has no impact on your credit score.

-Regardless of the average credit score in your state, understanding your FICO score and why it's the most significant credit score to monitor will help you maintain solid personal finances.
+Regardless of the average credit score in your state, understanding your FICO Score and why it's the most significant credit score to monitor will help you maintain solid personal finances.

 You may find dozens of credit scoring models, each with its own algorithm to determine your credit score.
 Common credit scoring models include:

-Most lenders use FICO scores to determine if you qualify for a loan or credit card.
+Most lenders use FICO Scores to determine if you qualify for a loan or credit card.

-Your FICO score can range from 300 to 850.
+Your FICO Score can range from 300 to 850.
 Within this credit score range, FICO has five credit rating categories:

-Poor: Less than 580
+Poor: Less than 580.

-Very Good: 740-799
+Very Good: 740-799.

-Exceptional: 800 or higher
+Exceptional: 800 or higher.

-How your FICO score is determined
+How is your FICO Score determined?

-FICO looks at five primary categories within your credit reports and weighs them to determine your FICO score.
-Because each credit bureau may have different information, your FICO score can vary among them.
+FICO looks at five primary categories within your credit reports and weighs them to determine your FICO Score.
+Because each credit bureau may have different information, your FICO Score can vary among them.

 The five categories and their weights are as follows:

 Amounts owed (30%): This category reviews how much debt you owe but is primarily concerned with your credit utilization rate.
-A credit utilization rate over 30% may negatively impact your FICO score.
+While there is some debate about what is a good credit utilization rate, most financial experts agree that anything over 30% is excessive.

 Length of credit history (15%): This category focuses on several time-based factors on your credit report, including the average age of all your credit accounts, the age of your newest account, the age of your oldest account and how long it's been since you used specific credit accounts.
-The older your average credit account is, the more positively it impacts your FICO score.
+The older your average credit account is, the more positively it impacts your FICO Score.

 Credit mix (10%): This category audits your mixture of credit accounts, including credit cards, retail accounts, installment loans, finance company accounts and mortgages.
 If you have several account types on your credit report, it can impact your credit score positively.

 New credit (10%): This category analyzes three items: how many new accounts you have, how long it's been since you opened a new account and the number of hard credit inquiries you have.
-If you open (or apply for) multiple new accounts in a short amount of time, it may negatively impact your FICO score.
+If you open (or apply for) multiple new accounts in a short amount of time, it may negatively impact your FICO Score.

-Most sites that offer free access to your credit score from the three major credit bureaus don’t provide your FICO score.
+Most sites that offer free access to your credit score from the three major credit bureaus don’t provide your FICO Score.
 Instead, they offer an estimated score based on the site’s review of your credit report from each credit bureau.
-While they aren't always accurate representations of your FICO score, these free options give a rough estimate and let you see if your score is rising or falling.
+While they aren't always accurate representations of your FICO Score, these free options give a rough estimate and let you see if your score is rising or falling.

 Experian also offers a free credit score service.
-Unlike other free services, it discloses your FICO score.
+Unlike other free services, it discloses your FICO Score.
 However, the free option is limited to your Experian credit report.
-It doesn’t include your FICO score based on your Transunion and Equifax reports.
+It doesn’t include your FICO Score based on your TransUnion and Equifax reports.

-Some credit cards offer free FICO score monitoring as a perk.
-Generally, you can see your FICO score, but it's not always from all three credit bureaus.
+Some credit cards offer free FICO Score monitoring as a perk.
+Generally, you can see your FICO Score, but it's not always from all three credit bureaus.

 FICO has a credit score website, MyFICO.
-For a fee, you can access your FICO score from all three major credit bureaus.
+For a fee, you can access your FICO Score from all three major credit bureaus.

-aA high FICO score indicates financial responsibility.
+A high FICO Score indicates financial responsibility.
 It shows you have a favorable credit report, which can help you get approved for loans and credit cards.
 It can also play a role in getting you approved for a rental property or even landing a job.

 Good credit may also qualify you for the best loan and credit card terms, including lower interest rates, longer payment terms, higher credit limits and lower down payments.